Redoqx/Sistem-Anti-Maling-dan-Pelacak-Motor/README.md

     * Pastikan anda telah memilih doit esp 32 pada opsi board
 5. You are ready to go

-*Note: This project is undone project
+*Note: This project is an undone project
 In the next update we'll make the system connect to blynk via GSM module